JCherryhomes/fullstack-nanodegree-vm/aws_project/README.md

 #### Additional Notes
 - I am running into an issue where I keep having to restart the apache2 service so if you go to the web site and it is not working then the service probably needs to be restarted
+- Login functionality for the web site is not working due to facebook API requiring a domain.
+It will not allow me to use an IP address.